bkrakauer/trumptweets/readme.md

 ![alt text](./choropleth.png "Choropleth of retweets")

 (Note that the Jupyter Notebook shows much of the work, but is unable to display the maps.
-Those can be seen in the markdown version.)
+Those can be seen in the pdf version.)